ggggaaaannnngggg/AdventurePlus/README.md

 How to Install (Betacraft):

+1) Go to Edit instance.
-1) Open mods repository.
+2) Open mods repository.
+3) Select the desired Adventure+ version.
+4) Play!

+How to Install (Codex-Ipsa):

+1) Go to Edit profile
+2) Go to the Mods tab.
+3) Open mod repositories.
-2) Select the desired Adventure+ version.
+4) Select the desired Adventure+ version.
-3) Play!
+5) Play!

 How to Install (Historical Versions):